danielrueckert/danielrueckert.github.io/content/authors/SabineFrank/_index.md

   url: "https://www.translatum.tum.de/forschungsgruppen/ki-in-der-medizin/"

 # Short bio (displayed in user profile at end of posts)
-bio: Extensive experience as executive assistant
+bio: Extensive experience as translator and interpreter for German, English and Spanish

 interests:
 - Project Management and Administration